 Entrepreneurs: Katie Marks-Cogan, Andrew Leitner, and Daniel Zakowski

-For development of Ready, Set, Food! helped an all-star team of physicians, and advised by leading experts in allergy research
+For the development of Ready, Set, Food! helped an all-star team of physicians, and was advised by leading experts in allergy research

-Ready, Set, Food! is a daily supplement that gently introduces your baby to peanut, egg, and milk, the three most common childhood food allergens.
-Studies have shown that this approach helps reduce the risk of developing allergies by up to 80%, and our system makes it easy.
-Simply add a packet of Ready, Set, Food! to your baby’s breast milk, formula, or food starting between 4-11 months of age, and continue for 6 months or until your baby is eating these foods regularly in their diet.
+Ready, Set, Food! for your baby is used as a daily supplement that gently introduces egg, peanut, and milk.
+These are the three most common childhood food allergens.
+The risk of developing allergies reduce by up to 80%, using this approach, according to studies that have and helps our system makes it easy.
+Simply add to your baby’s breast milk, food starting or formula, a packet of Ready, Set, Food! between 4-11 months of age.
+Continue the process for the next 6 months or until these foods became regularly in the diet your baby is eating.

 In May 2018 Ready, Set, Food! was founded by Daniel Zakowski and Dr. Andrew Leitner.
 The reason for this was Dr. Leitner’s son and Zakowski’s nephew, Abe, suffered an allergic reaction to peanut butter.